Welcome to the ASGS website — dedicated to helping thesis- and dissertation-writing students worldwide!

 to get unstuck, edit your writing, or help analyze your data.
 Ethical and competent consultants are available to thesis-writing graduate students worldwide.
 Many ASGS affiliated consultants are former or current professors who advise students at their colleges and universities.

-Most dissertation- (or thesis-) writing graduate students quickly realize the highest hurdles aren’t academic but psychological.
+Most dissertation- (or thesis-) writing graduate students quickly realize the highest hurdles aren’t academic but psychological, such as writer’s block.
 Advisors, authors, and consultants address the nitty-gritty of the thesis process, but most focus on the nitty—the specific steps—to the neglect of the gritty—the motivation or “grit.”
 If advisors do address psychological issues, they do so as an afterthought to tackling the main thesis to-dos.
 Each mind is unique, so unless your advisor is a therapist, he or she probably isn’t trained to show you how to manage your psyche while you produce and publish your thesis.